Differentiable Acoustic Radiance Transfer: Introduction

 \section{Introduction}

-Sound propagation in a real-world environment involves more than direct propagation from sources to receivers.
-Numerous interactions with the room surfaces and objects, e.g., reflections, scattering, and transmissions, create early reflections to late reverberation, which characterize the environment’s complex acoustic properties \cite{kuttruff2016room}.
-Accurate and efficient modeling of such phenomena remains an active research topic with various applications, including architectural design \cite{aspock2014real}, gaming audio \cite{schissler2011gsound, cao2016interactive}, augmented/virtual reality \cite{amengual2024perceptual, funkhouser1999real, potter2022relative}, and many more.
+\looseness=-1 \IEEEPARstart{S}{ound} propagation in a real-world environment involves more than direct travel from sources to receivers.
+Numerous interactions with room surfaces and objects, e.g., reflections, scattering, and transmissions, result in early reflections and late reverberation, which characterize the environment's acoustic properties \cite{kuttruff2016room}.
+Accurate and efficient modeling of such phenomena is essential for applications including architectural design \cite{aspock2014real}, gaming audio \cite{schissler2011gsound, cao2016interactive}, and augmented/virtual reality \cite{amengual2024perceptual, funkhouser1999real, potter2022relative}, yet remains a challenging research problem.

-Recently, data-driven approaches for learning sound propagation have emerged and are commonly referred to as \emph{acoustic field learning}.
-Several works have been proposed to use neural networks to estimate propagated sound \cite{chen2023novel, chen2024av, gao2024soaf}, impulse responses \cite{luo2022learning, su2022inras, majumder2022few, he2024deep, lan2024acoustic}, or acoustic parameters \cite{falcon2024novel} from a given source-receiver configuration, based on available measurements and room geometry.
+\looseness=-1 Recently, data-driven methods for learning sound propagation have emerged, commonly referred to as \emph{acoustic field learning} \cite{luo2022learning}.
+Given available observations and a (possibly approximate) room geometry, the goal is to predict acoustic measurements at novel source-receiver configurations.
+This contrasts with the more established sound field estimation \cite{ueno2018kernel, miotello2024reconstruction, damiano2024compressive, ribeiro2024sound, antonello2017room, brunnstrom2025time, verburg2025differentiable}, which typically reconstructs a single pressure field within a local receiver region, though recent work has begun to relax this constraint \cite{figueroa2025reconstruction}.

+Acoustic field learning has been explored using deep neural networks, considering different estimation targets: most commonly room impulse responses (RIRs) \cite{luo2022learning, su2022inras, majumder2022few, he2024deep, lan2024acoustic}, but also propagated speech \cite{chen2023novel, chen2024av, gao2024soaf} or acoustic parameters (e.g., reverberation time) \cite{falcon2024novel}.
 These methods have reported promising results on both synthetic \cite{chen2020soundspaces} and real-world benchmarks \cite{chen2024real}.
-However, they are typically trained on a large number of measurements from a single environment, which is costly and time-consuming to collect.
-Therefore, improving the model performance under data-scarce scenarios is desirable for a broader range of applications.
+However, they are typically trained on large-scale measurements from a single environment.
+For example, the RIR predictors \cite{luo2022learning, su2022inras, majumder2022few, he2024deep, lan2024acoustic} have primarily been demonstrated as efficient codecs, compressing dense collections of RIRs to reduce storage usage.
+Yet acoustic measurements are costly and time-consuming to acquire, and improving model performance under data-scarce conditions is desirable for practical deployment.